Rajath2000/gemini-nano-web/README.md

-# Gemini Nano Wrapper - A client-side built-in AI Model for the web browser [Chrome]
+# Gemini Nano Wrapper - A client-side built-in AI Model for the web browser [Chrome] [Read Google docs](https://developer.chrome.com/docs/ai/built-in)

 A lightweight wrapper for the Gemini Nano package, designed to simplify interactions and streamline the integration process.
 This wrapper enhances usability by providing a more intuitive interface for utilizing Gemini Nano's features.